SidneyNemzer/elm-port-helper/README.md

 The `ports` argument should be an object where the keys are the names of ports and the values are [Port Objects](#port-object).

-The `options` is an object with the following keys:
+`options` is an object with the following keys:

 * `options.listenToEmptyPorts` -- Boolean (Default: `true`)
   Attaches a listener to ports that the Elm app exposes if you don't explicitly